Skip to main content

 Static Builds and Unsupported Linux Versions

-• IPMI hardware sensors support
+• IPMI hardware sensors monitoring

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.